Going bespoke makes the engagement ring truly personal to the wearer

 2. It is going to cost way more to produce the ring, than it actually is to buy the stone.

 3. It is somebody else’s design and you are just bootlegging it.
 (I’ve added this, because there is a difference to making a bespoke ring ‘in the style of’ a designer look you like, and actually copying the entire ring.
 For most classic designs, they have been done by everyone but the more unusual they get, better to seek a variation.
 Apart from anything else, you are unlikely to save much in the instance of some really intricate designer looks, because they have a production line to make them anyhow!)

 5 different approaches to a bespoke ring design.

-I’ve written some more on this here – so will recap in brief that there are numerous ways to personalise an engagement ring from small changes to the full design journey;
+I’ve written o– so will recap in brief that there are numerous ways to personalise an engagement ring from small changes to the full design journey;

 1. Choosing the centre stone (if you are going to have one).
 The centre stone is often the largest part of the ring outlay, so being able to dictate what you are looking for gives you more control over this.
 We take it as granted that a client is going to want to see a few options to understand the differences.
 A lot of online sites make this a feature of the ring journey, choose the diamond first and then ‘design the ring’ which basically takes us on to point two..

 2. ‘Design my Own’ can be as simple as having a piece of software which matches the right shanks (the ring part) to the right collets (the stone setting part).
 None of this is bespoke, these are all designs created for this purpose, but it is more customised than just picking a finished ring.

 3. Design and CAD engagement ring.
 This is what it sounds like, on a bespoke footing some concept sketches will be produced of the engagement ring, and then computer aided design will create a 3D model to turn into a casting.
 CAD allows far more details to be designed into the ring model, that otherwise would traditionally have to be hand made involving a lot more time and metal wastage.